Trump halts $1.8bn ‘anti-weaponisation’ fund amid bipartisan backlash

 The Republican leader sought $10bn in damages, though critics argued that the lawsuit faced an uphill battle.

-There were questions about whether it fell within the statute of limitations and whether the IRS could be held responsible for the actions of an outside contractor, Charlies Littlejohn, who was convicted of leaking the documents.
+There were questions about whether it fell within the statute of limitations and whether the IRS could be held responsible for the actions of an outside contractor, Charles Littlejohn, who was convicted of leaking the documents.

 The lawsuit and the subsequent settlement also raised outcry over apparent conflicts of interest, since Trump was in charge of the IRS and the Department of Justice, which represented the tax agency in court hearings.